Philip E. Thomas: Biography

 Philip was born in Mount Radnor, Colesville, Maryland, the third son of Evan and Rachel (Hopkins) Thomas.
 His mother was the daughter of Gerard Hopkins whose family include Samuel Hopkins and his son Johns Hopkins, the founder of Johns Hopkins University.
+His father was a Quaker minister.

 He married Elizabeth George of Kent County, Maryland, and worked in the hardware business in Baltimore under Thomas Poultney, his brother-in-law.
 He commenced his own business in 1800 with Evan Thomas, Jr., his younger brother, and William George, his wife's brother.
 He became active in both the Baltimore community and the banking business.
 He served as a cashier at Mechanics' Bank, became the first president of the Mechanical Fire Company, was the founder of the Baltimore Library Company and an organizer of the State Temperance Society.
 Thomas donated $25,000 to the State for the Washington Monument.
 A prominent figure in the Society of Friends (the Quakers) from 1821-1832, he was also served chairman of the Society's Indian Affairs Committee.
 His efforts to help Native Americans earned him the title of "Hai-wa-nob" (the Benevolent One) from the Swan tribe of the Seneca people.
 Thomas was the representative to Washington for the Six Nations of Indians.
 (Note: The title given to Thomas was "Suguoan" (bountiful giver).)
+In 1822, Thomas became president of Baltimore's short lived Society for the Prevention of Pauperism, although the society closed that year.
+In 1823 he became a trustee of a Baltimore almshouse.